Smoke from the exhaust pipe can be of various types and can be caused by various reasons and situations.

-White smoke from the exhaust pipe on startup, idle, or acceleration tells us that coolant or water is getting vaporized in the exhaust pipe.
+White smoke can either be very light, just like a vapor, or it can be dense and heavy smoke.
+White smoke from the exhaust pipe during startup, idle, or acceleration tells us that coolant or water is getting vaporized in the exhaust pipe.

 You can also carefully smell the water or smoke from the exhaust; if it smells sweet, it’s most likely coolant, and in this case, you have a bigger problem.